marmelab/react-admin/docs/CreateEdit.md

 );
 ```

+Here are the props received by the `Toolbar` component when passed as the `toolbar` prop of the `SimpleForm` or `TabbedForm` components:

+* `handleSubmitWithRedirect`: The function to call in order to submit the form.
+It accepts a single parameter overriding the form's default redirect.
+* `invalid`: A boolean indicating whether the form is invalid
+* `pristine`: A boolean indicating whether the form is pristine (eg: no inputs have been changed yet)
+* `redirect`: The default form's redirect
+* `saving`: A boolean indicating whether a save operation is ongoing.
+* `submitOnEnter`: A boolean indicating whether the form should be submitted when pressing `enter`

 **Tip**: Use react-admin's `<Toolbar>` component instead of material-ui's `<Toolbar>` component.
 The former builds up on the latter, and adds support for an alternative mobile layout (and is therefore responsive).

 **Tip**: Don't forget to also set the `redirect` prop of the Form component to handle submission by the `ENTER` key.